miksik98/HarmonySolverPlugin/README.md

 6. After that, you can use harmonySolver plugin by clicking Plugins -> HarmonySolver or using defined shortcut.<br/><br/>
 ![Alt text](./photos/6.png?raw=true "Title")

+### Musescore 3.6.X
+For MuseScore 3.6.x it is essential to either
+* uncheck the option <TODO>
+ or
+* check the "Remember my choice and don't ask again" option during first appearance of "Would you like to try our improved score style" window (does not matter whether you choose the new or old style)

+Without that, solutions will not be displayed correctly.

 ## How to use
 Plugin solves three types of exercises connected with functional harmony: